 In the previous section, the types supported in Proto-Quipper were presented using a context free grammar, where there are two classes of types.
 Here, we consider a single "universal" class of types, and then define predicates that discriminate between the two classes.
-We start the formalization of the Proto-Quipper types (file ProtoQuipperTypes.v) by defining an inductive type of the universal class:
+We

 Certainly, the above definition does not model Proto-Quipper types.
-For instance, it does allow for the parameters of the circuit type constructor to be of the general class, whereas the argument expressions are supposed to be of the quantum data type.
+For instance, it allows the parameters of the circuit type constructor to be of the general class, whereas the argument expressions are supposed to be of the quantum data type.
 Accordingly, we define the inductive predicate valid that captures the notion of quantum data types (grammar T, U):

 '''

 Inductive valid: qtp -> Prop :=

 Qubit: valid qubit

+| One: valid one

+| Tensor: forall A1 A2, valid A1 -> valid A2 ->

+valid (tensor A1 A2).

 '''